This page tells you about the chemotherapy drug vinorelbine and its possible side effects. There is information about

 - Leg weakness

-- Liver changes that are very mild and unlikely to cause symptoms – they will almost certainly go back to normal when treatment is finished, but you will have regular blood tests to check how well your liver is working
+- Liver changes that are very mild and unlikely to cause symptoms.
+They will almost certainly go back to normal when treatment is finished

 - Women may stop having periods (amenorrhoea) but this may only be temporary

 - Loss of fertility – you may not be able to become pregnant or father a child after this treatment.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment